 Can you imagine that situation?

-Buying these test kits separate is expensive as hell.
-But it’s like no pain no gain.
+Buying these test kits separate is as expensive as hell.
+But it’s like no pain, no gain.
 As if you want to go to a 5-star hotel and to expect to pay the amount you spend in a café.

 If you cannot afford to spend money on your fish, then fishkeeping is not your hobby.